DeanLemans/deanlemans.github.io/content/00-raw/clippings/8 Things to know about vanlife in the Netherlands.md

 description: 8 Things to know about vanlife in the Netherlands.
 A blog about travel and life on the road.
 Nelda Travel Diaries
 tags:
   - vanlilfe
+  - clippings
 publish: true
+modified: 2026-04-19
 ---

 > [!danger] NOT MINE
 > This is just a reference/bookmarked article from the internet i found interesting!

+---
+# 8 Things to know about vanlife in the Netherlands

 We have lived in a motorhome (actually, two motorhomes) for over two years but at the time of visiting the Netherlands in autumn 2023, we marked a little over a year.
 But still, we had some experience and knew of the difficulties that living in a vehicle brings, that planning our trip to the Netherlands seemed a bit tricky.
 You see, the stereotypes about narrow roads, little space, and everything being expensive are actually kind of true.
 But it's also possible to travel there with a tighter budget and that's what we did.